openharmony/docs/en/application-dev/reference/apis/js-apis-fileio.md

 fstat(fd: number): Promise&lt;Stat&gt;

 Obtains file information based on the file descriptor.
-This API uses a promise to return the result asynchronously.
+This API uses a promise to return the result.

 **System capability**: SystemCapability.FileManagement.File.FileIO